bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 ## Getting started

-Before starting, ensure that you follow the [Getting started](/) process.
+Before starting, ensure that you follow the [Getting started](/) guide.

 TODO